Alternative And Natural Eczema Treatments: The Complete Parent’s Guide

 5) Apply Moisturizer Right After Bath Time

 When it comes to moisturizing, the what and the when are both important.
-Whether you moisturize with sunflower or coconut oil or use a gentle, fragrance-free lotion — like Stelatopia Emollient Balm — when you lather baby’s skin is something to keep in mind.
+Whether you moisturize with sunflower or coconut oil or use a gentle, fragrance-free lotion — like Stelatopia Emollient Cream — when you lather baby’s skin is something to keep in mind.

 It’s best to apply moisturizer right after bath time when your little one’s skin is still damp.
 This keeps their skin from drying out post-bath.
 You’ll want to use it daily, so your baby’s skin can stay hydrated continually and be less prone to future eczema flare-ups.

 6) Keep An Eye On Your Baby’s Diet